Healthcare Training Institute - Quality Education since 1979

 Janine, 26, stated, "My mother raised my sisters and I to be totally carefree.
 We never had chores, or bedtimes, summer jobs, or responsibilities.
 She’d say, ‘Life’s short, so enjoy it.'
 When I married Phil, I didn’t have a problem with him bringing all the money in.
 It never occurred to me that he’d have a problem with it.
 But then he started sleeping with my best friend… and I realized I was totally replaceable."

 Have you treated a client... like Janine, whose inability to set or accept realistic limits has made it difficult for him or her to engage in a mutually reciprocal intimate relationship?
-Would he or she benefit from listening to this track in your next session?
+Would he or she benefit from listening to this section in your next session?

-On this track, we have discussed the impact of five essential growth experiences that can influence the way a couple handles an infidelity crisis.
+In this section, we have discussed the impact of five essential growth experiences that can influence the way a couple handles an infidelity crisis.
 The five essential growth experiences we will discuss are being safe and secure, functioning independently, having solid emotional connections, being able to value yourself, and living with realistic limitations.